 The issue usually occurs due to lack of communication and involvement.

-Explainer video production is a really sensitive process and for optimal results, it requires client’s involvement during various stages.
-Good communication is also a must as it is really hard to tell what is in person’s head.
+Explainer video production is a really sensitive process and for optimal results, it requires a client’s involvement during various stages.
+Good communication is also a must as it is really hard to tell what is in a person’s head.

-Of course, lack of quality can sometimes be a result of video company’s sloppiness but as long as the client is involved, this risk will be reduced.
+Of course, lack of quality can sometimes be a result of the video company’s sloppiness but as long as the client is involved, this risk will be reduced.

 Sometimes, the video production process can take too long.

 Not being able to meet deadlines depends on the client and his wishes.
-It can also be caused by company’s laziness or due to the fact they have more clients than they can handle.
+It can also be caused by the company’s laziness or due to the fact they have more clients than they can handle.

 On average, the production process can take several days up to a week.
 It is best to ask your explainer video company in advance so you know what to expect.

-Like most things in the marketing world, explainer video production process requires the involvement of both company and client.
+The explainer video production process requires the involvement of both company and client.
 There are a lot of things that need to be discussed and a lot of personal preferences that have to be met.